ALS Drug Management

 Research all over the world is ongoing to develop more treatments and a cure for ALS.
 There are currently seven drugs approved by the U.S. Food and Drug Administration (FDA) to treat ALS and its symptoms: RELYVRIO, Radicava, Rilutek, Qualsody, Tiglutik, Exservan and Nuedexta.

 Studies all over the world are ongoing to develop more treatments and a cure for ALS.
-There are currently seven drugs approved by the U.S. Food and Drug Administration (FDA) to treat ALS and its symptoms: RELYVRIO, Radicava, Rilutek, Qualsody, Tiglutik, Exservan and Nuedexta.
+There are currently seven drugs approved by the U.S. Food and Drug Administration (FDA) to treat ALS and its symptoms: Radicava, Rilutek, Qualsody, Tiglutik, Exservan and Nuedexta.

 Radicava™ (edaravone)